Online university fined $22M for misleading students

 “Ashford made false promises to students about the value of an Ashford degree, leaving students with mounting debt, broken promises, and searching for a job,” California Attorney General Rob Bonta said in a statement announcing the ruling.
 “While we can’t turn back the clock for these students, this decision should send a strong message: If you engage in deceptive practices in order to pad your bottom line, my office will hold you accountable.”

-Bonta said the students should be given relief from their federal student loans, and urged U.S. Secretary of Education Miguel Cardona to act swiftly in doing so.
+Bonta said he will fight for the students to be given relief from their federal student loans, and urged U.S. Secretary of Education Miguel Cardona to do that.

 Zovio did not immediately respond to a request for comment.